conjurdemos/cdemo/README.md

 * Docker
 * Ansible Engine
+* Ansible Tower
 * Jenkins
 * Gogs
-* Ansible Tower
-* Conjur CLI
+* Conjur CLI & Summoin
 * Conjur Enterprise v5 or Conjur OSS
 * Weavescope
 * Splunk (Requires Conjur Enterprise v5)

 ## How to use

-1. Clone the repo.
+1. Clone this repo.
-2. Obtain the latest Conjur tar file and place it within the cDemo directory named 'conjur.tar'.
+2. Obtain the latest Conjur tar file and place it within the cDemo directory named 'conjur.tar'. (or '.tar.gz' or '.tgz')
-    * If no tar file is located then a check for conjur docker registry access happens.
-If regsitry access comes back as successful then the latest version is pulled directly from the registry.
+    * If no tar file is located then cdemo will check for conjur docker registry access.
+If you set up your environment to access the private Conjur regsitry, then cdemo will use the latest Conjur Enterprise image. version is pulled directly from the registry.
-    * Conjur OSS will automatically be pulled if there is no tar file or Conjur docker registry access.
+    * `cdemo` will automatically pull Conjur OSS if there is no tar file or Conjur docker registry access.
-3. Run installAnsible.sh.
+3. Run `bin/install-ansible`
-   * Verify that ansible 2.5.x has been installed by running "ansible --version".
+   * Verify that ansible 2.7.x has been installed by running `ansible --version`.
-4. Change directory to conjurDemo.
-5. Edit inventory.yml to include any machines to be stood up as demo machines.
-6. Edit site.yml to change which tools are installed.
-Set each tool variable to 'YES' for it to be installed automatically.
-Set to 'NO' for it to be skipped.
+4. Edit `conjurDemo/inventory.yml` to include any machines to be stood up as demo machines, and to select which tools are installed.
+Set each tool variable to 'YES' to install it automatically.
+Set to 'NO' to skip it.
+Some services (Conjur, Gogs, Jenkins) are required and installation of cdemo will not finish without them.
-7. Run sudo ansible-playbook -i inventory.yml site.yml to install conjur and it's tools.
+5. Run `bin/install` to install cdemo.
-    * Conjur alone can be configured by running sudo ansible-playbook -i inventory.yml conjurSetup.yml
+6. To uninstall cdemo and its dependencies, run `bin/clean-environment`.

-    * Ansible with PAS jobs can be deployed by setting the variable "ansible_pas: 'YES'" in site.yml
+Note: Ansible with PAS jobs can be deployed by setting the variable "ansible_pas: 'YES'" in `conjurDemo/inventory.yml`

 ## Using cdemo with Conjur Enterprise